 There is also evidence that training and proper use of protective equipment can significantly reduce contact injuries.
 In theory it should be possible to eliminate overuse injuries.
 In practice of course, some injuries in contact sports are inevitable, but appropriate training should help prevent the majority of possible injuries.

 The single greatest risk for injury is previous injury, so I cannot stress enough the importance of rehabilitation and graduated training before returning to competition after an injury.
-In contact sports the greatest risk is miss-match which may be in size and/or ability.
-Some population groups are at increased risk of specific injuries: children and teens whose growth spurts change their centres of gravity, and whose changes in bone and ligament strength increase their vulnerability to injury and concussion; and female athletes have an increased risk of knee injury due to bio-mechanical factors in the female hip-to-knee ratio.
+In contact sports, the greatest risk is miss-match which may be in size and/or ability.
+Some population groups are at increased risk of specific injuries: children and teens whose growth spurts change their centre of gravity, and whose changes in bone and ligament strength increase their vulnerability to injury and concussion; and female athletes have an increased risk of knee injury due to biomechanical factors in the female hip-to-knee ratio.

 The majority of simple soft tissue injuries can be managed at home using the RICE method: Rest, Ice, Compress and Elevate for the first 48 hours after getting injured.
 When pain and/or swelling is settling it is good to begin to start activity.
 I try to keep people active as much as possible.
-Of course with significant injury it may be necessary to immobilize part of the body but some activity enhances healing as well as keeping the mind healthy and positive.
+Of course, with significant injury, it may be necessary to immobilize part of the body, but some activity enhances healing as well as keeps the mind healthy and positive.
 Exercises that enhance balance, core stability and flexibility are very important in both rehabilitation and injury prevention.

 Hong Kong is fortunate to have an excellent public health system.
 This is especially the case in emergency care.
 In case of immediate severe and life threatening injury, call 999 and an ambulance will take you to the emergency department of the nearest public hospital.
 If you have private insurance, then private hospitals offer increased flexibility and choice of location and doctor.